theguly/iris-doc-src/docs/source/operations/upgrades.rst

 .. admonition::  Caution
   :class: warning

-  However, from production environments, it is highly recommended to make backups of the DB in case any issues occur during upgrades.
+  For production environments, it is highly recommended to make backups of the DB in case any issues occur during upgrades.

 Backing-up DB
 **************